-Choose Your Protein.
-Protein foods are great for filling you up, and holding you until late afternoon snack time (don’t forget to pack those).
+Protein foods are great for filling you up and holding you until late afternoon snack time (don’t forget to pack those).
 Think lean, like eggs, Greek yogurt, turkey, leftover grilled chicken or tuna, or for vegan options, tofu or nut butters.
 Aim for about 3 ounces or at least ½ cup of protein foods.

-Toss it all together in a salad bowl, mason jar or even a ziploc bag, and bring some dressing to add before eating, or a dip to keep it interesting.
-Check out my Salad Dressings and Spice Mixes board on Pinterest if you need a few ideas.
+Toss it all together in a salad bowl, mason jar or even a Ziploc bag, and bring some dressing to add before eating, or a dip to keep it interesting.
+I have a whole category on this website for Salad Dressings, Sauces, and Seasonings if you need a few ideas.

 What makes you smile when you open your lunch box?